 Apart from internal audit, the Board has put in place an organisation structure with formally defined lines of responsibility and delegation of authority.
 A process of hierarchical reporting has been established which provides for a documented and auditable trail of accountability.
-The monitoring and management of the Group is delegated to the Executive Director and senior operational management.
-The Executive Director, through his involvement in the business operations and attendance at senior management level meetings, manages and monitors the Group's financial performance, key business indicators, operational effectiveness and efficiency.
-The Executive Director also discusses and resolves significant business issue and ensures compliance with applicable laws, regulations, rules, directives and guidelines.
-The senior management meetings serve as a two-way platform for the Board, through the Executive Director, to communicate and address significant matters in relation to the Group's business and financial affairs, and provide update on significant changes in the business and the external environment that may result in any significant risks.
+The monitoring and management of the Group is delegated to the Managing Director and senior operational management.
+The Managing Director, through his involvement in the business operations and attendance at the Management level meetings, manages and monitors the Group's financial performance, key business indicators, operational effectiveness and efficiency.
+The Managing Director also discusses and resolves significant business issues and ensures compliance with applicable laws, regulations, rules, directives and guidelines.
+The Management meetings serve as a two-way platform for the Board, through the Managing Director, to communicate and address significant matters in relation to the Group's business and financial affairs, and provide update on significant changes in the business and the external environment that may result in any significant risks.